 - Change all factory password settings.
 If your device comes with factory password settings, for example the camera on your laptop, change it immediately.

 - Longer is better.
-A password should be a minimum of eight digits but 10 to 12 is even better.
+A password should be a minimum of 10 but longer is better.
 It should be a combination of upper case and lower case letters, numbers and special characters.
 Do not use your name, birthdate, sibling’s, pet’s or child’s names.
 Also, substituting numbers and symbols for letters in words or phrases can make it more difficult for a criminal to crack your password.

 - Do not repeat passwords.
 These days, people often have multiple password-protected accounts.
 Do not use the same password repeatedly.
 Should a thief steal your password, he immediately will have access to other important accounts.
 Use different passwords, especially on important financial or tax accounts.